-As we head into the new year, now is the time to take stock and assess whether your wealth strategy utilizes the appropriate methods to address the current tax law, volatile market, inflationary pressures, and any changes to your goals or family circumstances.
+As we approach the end of another year, navigating an ever-evolving financial landscape, this whitepaper serves as a comprehensive guide to strategic year-end planning, offering insights, considerations, and expert perspectives to empower individuals, families, and businesses in optimizing their financial outcomes.
+Now is the time to take stock and assess whether your wealth strategy utilizes the appropriate methods to address the current tax law, volatile market, and any changes to your goals or family circumstances.

 Investment and Income Tax Considerations

 - Review your portfolio and rebalance if needed, aligning your investment objective with any changes to your wealth strategy goals.

 - Determine your capital gains tax rate and whether adjusting the timing of recognizing long-term capital gains makes sense.
 For example, if you have a highly concentrated position and are currently in a lower tax bracket, it may make sense to make additional sales in 2023.
 While tax brackets are not set to change in 2024, they are adjusted for inflation annually.